-Mr. Saenz is the recipient of various awards including first prize in the 1994 International Trumpet Guild Solo Competition.
-He is associate professor of trumpet and coordinator of brass and percussion at Bowling Green State University.
-Prior to his BGSU appointment, he was on the faculty of the University of Nebraska Omaha where he served as coordinator of brass studies and instructor of trumpet.
+Saenz received the PRO MUSICA AWARD for Exceptional Service to Students in May, 2017.
+He is the recipient of various other awards including first prize in the 1994 International Trumpet Guild Solo Competition.
+His students have also been winners in both the ITG Solo Competition and the Orchestral Excerpts Competition.
+2017 marks the third consecutive year that his students have been finalists in the prestigious Solo Competition.
+Prior to his BGSU appointment, he was on the faculty of the University of Nebraska Omaha where he served as Coordinator of Brass Studies and Instructor of Trumpet.
 Saenz holds degrees from New Mexico State University and the University of Illinois.